 Conclusion

 If you have made it this far, thanks for taking a thorough look at my counseling approach.
 I want to make one last point, though.
 If you choose me as your counselor, come prepared for a journey.
-Of course, working on your life is serious business, but it is also deeply interesting and rewarding.
+Of course, working on your life is serious business, but it can also be fun, interesting, and profoundly rewarding.
 It’d be an honor to be a part of the process.

 -Scott Thode